Documentation Index

 Note: These limits may change as we continue to improve the platform.

 💡 Pro tip: Start by defining properties for the data your agents reference most during calls — things like customer tier, contract type, or preferred language.
-Once defined, reference them in your agent prompt via the Variables tab in telli Studio to deliver personalized conversations automatically.
+Once defined, reference them in your agent prompt via the Variables panel in the Agent Builder to deliver personalized conversations automatically.